Monday, November 30, 2020

 Weekend re-cap: Chinese take-out, Christmas putseying, Highlands, snake!

 We started off our weekend by getting take-out from our local Chinese restaurant before heading to Highlands.
-Its been foreverrrr since we've had Chinese.
+Its been forever since we've had Chinese food.

 On Saturday, Hubby made a pot of Mountain Man, then we putseyed.
 I made a couple of Christmas crafts for the Barn, including this $1 sign.
-I put up a small tree ($5) in a cute pot that I am covering with wine corks, and I bought a plant stand for it so it would be a little taller and off the floor.
-Pics of it to come!
-I also finished painting and I will show that soon, too.
+I put up a small tree in a cute pot that I am covering with wine corks, and I bought a plant stand for it so it would be a little taller and off the floor.

 The weather was perfect.